andriesfilmer/Form-Api/README.md

 ### Config

-Copy `api/example/` directorie to other `api/x-form-template-name/` directorie.
+Copy `api/templates/example/` directorie to other `api/templates/[x-form-template-name]/` directorie.

 Set your config in `api/x-form-template-name/vars.json` file.

-Add your host/website to the whitelist `config/whitelist.json`
+Add your host/website to the whitelist `api/config/whitelist.json`

 ### Re-Captcha secrets

-If you enable `re-captcha` then you have to create your Re-Captcha keys on [Google re-captcha](https://www.google.com/recaptcha/).
+If you enable `re-captcha` in `vars.json` then you have to create your Re-Captcha keys on [Google re-captcha](https://www.google.com/recaptcha/).

-Create a file `api/[x-form-template-name]/secret.json` which is not in Github (.gitignore)
+Create a file `api/[x-form-template-name]/secret.json` which is not in Github (i.o. .gitignore)

     {
       "site_key": "--your-secret-key-from-google-recaptcha--"